viiiviii538/nwcd_c/README.md

 3. When finished, it navigates to the results page.

 ### Full scan
 1. Tap **フルスキャン** on the home screen.
+No IP address entry is needed.
-2. A more thorough scan is executed and a progress indicator is shown.
+2. The app automatically discovers hosts on the local network and then performs version and port scans against each device.
-3. After completion, the app navigates to the results page.
+3. When complete, the results appear in a table below the button.

 ### Network diagram
 1. Tap **ネットワーク図** on the home screen.